epic-gateway/true-ingress/test/README.md

 eBPF is PCF programm attached to network interface doing packet processing/forwarding/GUE encapsulation and decapsulation in order to achive service proxying seamless.

+Network interfaces are listed in case you want to trace flowing packets.
+Each docker container has default network attached to eth0 and connected to internet.
+That one can be used for updating/downloading/browsing, but is not relevant for purpose of demo topology and is intentionally left out from the picture.
+Usually each node is connected to demo network using one network interface (eth1).
+Only exception is NAT which translate IP addresses from local network (eth2) to public network (eth1)

 #### Client

 Send requests to proxy IP and PORT.